 Many students think the only way to a better grade or remembering important information for a test is through studying.
-Exercise, however, is a key component in improved focus and better test performance.
+Exercise and memory, however, are linked, making fitness a key component in improved focus and better test performance.

 Let’s discover the ways that working out can help college students focus and improve their information recall for those difficult exams and projects ahead.